Vyral/monte-mohr-recruiting/_posts/2022-05-23-a-conversation-with-james-fuentes-pt--1.md

 {% include excerpt.html %}

-Today on “The Talk of Music City,” we’re joined by real estate agent James Fuentes to discuss his history in the industry and what makes him such a stand-out agent.
+Today on “The Talk of Music City,” we’re joined by real estate agent James Fuertes to discuss his history in the industry and what makes him such a stand-out agent.
 I’ve been in the real estate business for almost 40 years, and even I’m amazed at how someone can succeed at the level that James has.

 **Feel free to follow along in the video above or use the timestamps below to navigate the conversation at your leisure:**